Gwen Stefani & Blake Shelton Say There Are No Plans To Make An Album Together

-Gwen Stefani and Blake Shelton may have collaborated on songs together but there seems to be no plans for one of pop culture’s most talked-about couples to take it a step further and create a full album.
+Gwen Stefani and Blake Shelton may have collaborated on songs together but there appear to be no plans for one of pop culture’s most talked-about couples to take it a step further and create a full album.

 The duo attended the Grammy Awards last night at the Staples Center in Los Angeles, California, and did a bit of press ahead of their performance.
-In an interview with E!, which can watched on their official red carpet YouTube channel, they were questioned on whether they could see themselves making a full project together and they sounded pretty certain that won’t be happening any time soon.
+In an interview with E!, which can be watched on their official red carpet YouTube channel, they were questioned on whether they could see themselves making a full project together and they seemed pretty certain that won’t be happening any time soon.

 When asked, they both agreed on it not happening.